Skip to main content

 • Each NAV computation records whether it used on-chain data or a theoretical fallback

-• Investors can cross-reference the reported position sizes with on-chain balances
+• Anyone can cross-reference the reported position sizes with on-chain balances

 For each prediction market position in a series: